 But the genius of Menlo Park, Thomas Edison, envisioned an entire city grid wired for electricity.
 From Edison’s Pearl Street station, the inventor turned a handful of blocks north of Wall Street into America’s first area entirely lit with the newly invented incandescent bulbs.

 ALSO: It’s the War of Currents, the enigmatic Nicola Tesla and the world’s first electric Christmas lights.

 The home of Samuel Leggett, the first to be illuminated with gas lighting, at 7 Cherry Street.
 This home stood just a few blocks from the location of Edison’s Pearl Street Station (255-7 Pearl Street), which would also change the way people consider lighting their city.
 (NYPL)

 Inside the Pearl Street Station: Direct current surged through Edison’s generators to the neighboring blocks.

 Laying the electrical wires under the streets of the blocks surrounding the Pearl Street station was an arduous, potential dangerous task.
 It took well over a year to complete the job.
 (Courtesy NYPL)

 ‘New York The Wonder City‘, and indeed it was, thanks to electricity.
 Whole neighborhoods, like Times Square and Coney Island, were defined by it.
 Landmarks like the Brooklyn Bridge, thoroughfares like the Bronx’s Grand Concourse and even Broadway itself were transformed at night by electric power.
 (NYPL)

-Nikola Tesla, the brilliant Serbian inventor who spent his final decades in New York living in hotels and communing with pigeons.
+Nikola Tesla, the brilliant Serbian inventor who spent his final decades in New York living at the Hotel New Yorker.